fossfreedom/coverart-browser/README.md

 *How to install:*

-for debian & debian-based distros such as Ubuntu & Mint
+for debian & debian-based distros such as Ubuntu & Mint:

     sudo apt-get install git gettext python-mako python-lxml

 for fedora and similar:

     yum install git gettext python-mako python-lxml

+for opensuse:

+    sudo zypper in git gettext-runtime python-mako python-lxml

 Then install the plugin: